mortrevere/huffman/README.md

 You can now use the huffman compression with the following syntax in a command prompt :

     python -m huffman [source] [destination]

+You must indicate one of the source or the destination to be ".clh" file so it indicate if its compression or decompression.
+If you doesn't indicate source nor destination, it launch the User Interface.
+### C - User Interface
+You can display the UI by using the command :

+    python -m huffman

+or by launching src/huffman/window.py
+You'll get the following interface :
+![alt text][UI1]
+First selected next to mode if you want to compress/decompress.
+Use the "..." button next to "source" to select your source file.
+You'll see an interface like this one :
+![alt text][UI2]
+You can also change the destination file with the "..." button next to "destination".
+If you doesn't see an estimation of the output file it's that the entropy data isn't loaded yet in your computer, it will create automatically along with your compressions.
+You can new use the "launch" button to launch the compression/decompression At the end of the process you'll see :
+![alt text][UI3]
+Your file is successfully compressed/decompressed !
 ## II - Theory
 ### A - Huffman Tree
 #### 1 - Definition